GabeScott/standard-works-vault/General Conference/1984 October - “He Returned Speedily”.md

 # “He Returned Speedily”

-*By Robert B. Harbertson - Of the First Quorum of the Seventy*
+By Elder Robert B. Harbertson - *Of the First Quorum of the Seventy*

 *Given in the October session of the 1984 General Conference*